Bronchodilator Reversibility Testing

 Why might I need a bronchodilator reversibility test?

-How do I prepare for a bronchodilator reversibility test?
+How do I get ready for a bronchodilator reversibility test?

 What happens during a bronchodilator reversibility test?